hoxi/cmake-mux/README.md

 > [!NOTE]
-> The plugin has no additional settings settings panel.
+> The plugin has no additional settings panel.
 It simply extends the CLion UI to streamline
 > multi‑project CMake workflows.

 ## Future